 “Don’t cry, get over it.
 Where’s your iman anyway?
 We’re Muslims – we don’t get depressed.
 Trust Allah.
-In fact, you should fear Allah – what are you going to say on Judgment Day for being so ungrateful?”
+In fact, you should fear Allah – what are you going to say on Judgment Day?”

 Depression and anxiety are buzzwords of current times.

 Nearly everyone knows someone who is struggling with extreme sadness for a myriad of reasons.

 It is impossible to categorize those who go through difficult times in boxes; everyone has their own journey to traverse.
 But feelings of grief, sorrow and sadness are normal challenges that every person faces.
 This is something that Allah has already put in us.

 Sadness becomes dangerous when it spirals out of control into depression and anxiety.
 But still, as far as the Quran is concerned, there is always a way out.
 Going down that path is not an irreparable representation of one’s level of faith.
 In fact, rising from it is a sign of one’s determination and effort to make amends in a bad situation.

 While modern society is well-known to turn to medicinal drugs for repairing almost anything, the problems of the soul have also not been spared.
 In fact, it’s so common to hear that the same will “fix” whatever is broken, alluding to a belief that humans are in fact, broken and need constant repair.

 The Quran takes quite the opposite perspective.
 Allah takes pride in the creation of the human being.
 He even requested the celebration of Adam amongst His worshippers at that time (the Jinn and Angels).

 Allah continues to talk about Himself creating man in the best of stature in Surah At-Teen, after taking many oaths to prove His point.